geudde/attic-chest/pages/01.season-1/02.meeting-02/04.charades/docs.md

 #### 1

 My first though your House from the thief it defends,
-&emsp;&emsp;Like a knave or a cheat you abuse and despise,
+&emsp;Like a knave or a cheat you abuse and despise,
 My second though small yet alas comprehends
 &emsp;All the good, all the great, all the learn’d all the wise.
 Of my third I have little or nothing to say